patrick-bozek-fmps/FMPS_AutoTraderApplication/03_Development/Application_OnPremises/Cursor/Development_Handbook/BITGET_CONNECTOR.md

 ## Authentication

 Bitget uses HMAC SHA256 signature-based authentication with an additional passphrase parameter.
+For demo/sandbox trading, the `paptrading: 1` header must be included in all authenticated requests.

 ### Signature Generation Process